 Sleep Issue: Persistent brain fog, trouble staying asleep, and frequent night wakings.

-- Protocol: These are symptoms that can be due to ammonia overload in the body (this can be tested on the Great Plains amino acid plasma test, but it won’t show up on one’s amino acid urine test).
+- Protocol: These are symptoms that can be due to ammonia overload in the body (this can be tested with the Mosaic Diagnostics amino acid plasma test, but it won’t show up on one’s amino acid urine test).
+[32]

 - As a starting point, I recommend taking Rootcology Carnitine Blend (up to 2000 mg per day), S. Boulardii (2 capsules, twice per day), and Magnesium Citrate Powder (½ to 1 teaspoon per day).
 All three help to remove ammonia from the body.

-- For deeper ammonia removal, I recommend targeted amino acids that help with detoxification: NOW Foods Ornithine (500-2000 mg) or citrulline at bedtime.
+- For deeper ammonia removal, I recommend targeted amino acids that help with detoxification: NOW Foods Ornithine (500 to 2000 mg) or citrulline at bedtime.
 This clears out by-products of pathogenic bacteria (ammonia).
 (You may also want to focus on gut testing and gut healing protocols.)
-I generally also recommend P5P (50-100 mg) and magnesium when taking amino acids like citrulline or ornithine, to ensure proper utilization.
+I generally also recommend taking activated B6 (P5P) (50 to 100 mg) and magnesium when taking amino acids like citrulline or ornithine, to ensure proper utilization.
+I suggest either Pure Encapsulations P5P or Rootcology P5P, as both are high-quality options.

 Sleep Issue: Trouble falling asleep.